 So to stop click fraud, here are our tips:

-- If you find that there is lots of strange activity on your ads, you can try changing some of your keyword bidding.
-For example removing bids on keywords that attract high traffic and low conversions.
+- If you find that there is a lot of strange activity on your ads, you can try changing some of your keyword biddings.
+For example, removing bids on keywords that attract high traffic and low conversions.
 You can also add IP addresses to your blacklist and experiment with the timing of your ads.

 - Sign up for ClickCease and run a diagnostic using our free trial.
 You’ll be able to see the volume of click fraud on your ads and see if it would be worthwhile for you to use it in the long run.